Jimmy-Lo/English_Writing/README.md

 52. Based on this exposition, it is clear that research on data fusion systems is becoming more and more common-place.
 53. The lack of common engineering standards for data fusion systems has been a major impediment to integration and re-use of available technology
 54. The plural form of "formula" is "formulae".
+55. NSF-funded researchers have won some 223 Nobel Prizes as well as other honors too numerous to list.